How to Secure a Spot in Gmail Primary Inbox

 If a message lands in the Promotions tab, users can show Google that it’s important and they want it in their Primary tab.
 The process is straightforward, especially if you access Gmail via a browser on a desktop.

-Here’s how to go move messages to Gmail’s Primary inbox on the desktop:
+Here’s how to move messages to Gmail’s Primary inbox on the desktop:

 - Open Gmail and go to your inbox.

-- Look at the tabs above the first message in the inbox.
+- Look at the tabs above the first Gmail inbox message.
 Depending on your settings, you may see “Primary,” “Promotions,” and “Social.”

 - Click “Promotions” to see the messages in this tab.